streeter-stripe/stripe-connect-furever-demo/README.md

 - `<ConnectDocuments />` displays a list of tax invoice documents.
 - `<ConnectTaxSettings />` allows users to [set up Stripe Tax](https://docs.stripe.com/tax/set-up).
 - `<ConnectTaxRegistrations />` allows users to control their tax compliance settings.

-Additionally, the following preview components are also used:

-- `<ConnectCapitalOverview />` **preview** allows users to check their eligibility for financing, get an overview of their in-progress financing, and access the reporting page to review paydown transactions.
-- `<ConnectFinancialAccount />` **preview** renders a view of an individual [Financial Account](https://docs.stripe.com/api/treasury/financial_accounts)
-- `<ConnectFinancialAccountTransactions />` **preview** provides a list of transactions associated with a financial account.
-- `<ConnectIssuingCardsList />` **preview** provides a list of all the cards issued.

 ### Architecture